zwindler/ansible-module-clapi/README.md

  - remove it again to make sure this doesn't throw an error
  - add it again to continue test
  - add the host in a hostgroup
- - if any of these actions returned "Changed" attribute (all in fact)
-   * regenerate configuration and restart poller
+ - if any of these actions returned "Changed" attribute (all in fact): regenerate configuration and restart poller